-The crucial point with every Influencer Marketing campaign is to choose the right influencer, who can add real value to your brand.
+The crucial point with every Influencer Marketing campaign is to choose the right influencer, one who can add real value to your brand.
 But how can you choose the best fit for your brand among the continuously growing number of influential social media users?

-Since social media platforms aim at developing a connection with customers, the engagement rate can show how actively involved the audience is.
+Since social media platforms aim at developing a connection with customers, the engagement rate can show how actively involved the target audience is.

 Moreover, it is proven that people who actively engage with content are more likely to convert into paying customers.
 And, this is a marketer’s overall goal, right?